Peperonata (peh-peh-roh-NAH-tah) is a Southern Italian vegetable dish of slow-cooked, or stewed bell peppers with onion and garlic.

 What is Peperonata?

-Peperonata is a southern Italy dish that features sweet summer bell peppers cooked down in olive oil until they’re meltingly soft.
-The peppers themselves are the star of the show, and while it might include onions and garlic, you do want to keep it simple and let the flavor of the sautéed peppers shine.
+Peperonata is a Southern Italian dish that features sweet summer bell peppers cooked down in olive oil until they’re meltingly soft.
+The peppers themselves are the star of the show, and while it often includes onions and garlic, you do want to keep it simple and let the flavor of the stewed peppers shine.

 Some cooks will add tomatoes or herbs or maybe even a little vinegar, but ultimately the focus is on the peppers.